All Products

 • active: The connection is active.

-• idle: The connection is idle.
+• idle: The component is not in use.

 • idle in transaction (Aborted): The connection is idle in a failed transaction.